Fast and Not-so-Furious: Case Study of the Fast and Faint Type IIb SN 2021bxu: Modelling

 Therefore, we eliminate $E_e$ from the fitting routine and later solve for it using Eq.~\ref{eq:E_e}.
 With only $\sim$5 data points in the initial decline, the parameters from \citetalias{piro21} for the early light curve are difficult to constrain.
 However, the model fits well the later part where \citetalias{arnett82}+\citetalias{wheeler15} dominates and there are more points to fit.
 Changing the initial decline of the light curve barely affects the second component assumed from $^{56}$Ni decay.
 The best-fit parameters are given by the maximum-likelihood values and the uncertainties on best-fit parameters are given by the $16^{\mathrm{th}}$ and $84^{\mathrm{th}}$ percentiles from fitting the model to Monte Carlo resamples of the light curve.
 The uncertainties for the parameters derived using the best-fit values are propagated appropriately from the uncertainties on the best-fit values.
 The Monte Carlo resampling ensures that statistical uncertainties from the photometry as well as systematic uncertainties from distance measurement are appropriately considered.

 When fitting the bolometric and pseudo-bolometric light curves, we find that the \citetalias{piro21}+\citetalias{arnett82}+\citetalias{wheeler15} model can successfully describe the data.
 Figure~\ref{fig:bolo_fits} shows the two components separately as well as the combined fit in red for the bolometric light curve.
 The surrounding gray region is randomly drawn Monte Carlo samples showing the uncertainty on the best-fit model.
 The best-fit parameters for the bolometric and pseudo-bolometric light curve fits are listed in Table~\ref{tab:fit_params}.
-The parameters for the pseudo-bolometric light curve are provided because they are useful in direct comparison with literature values.
+The parameters for the pseudo-bolometric light curve are provided because they are useful in direct comparison with pseudo-bolometric light curves from literature.
+It should be noted that the pseudo-bolometric light curves do not encompass the total flux and hence one must be cautious when inferring physical parameters from them.